-We looked at eight complaints received in the last 12 months and these were satisfactorily dealt with in a timely way.
+We looked at six complaints received in the last 12 months and these were satisfactorily dealt with in a timely way.
 We saw evidence that the complaints had been acknowledged and responded to and letters were kept to provide a track record of correspondence for each complaint.
-However, there was no ombudsman information in the response letter sent to patients.
 Lessons were learnt from concerns and complaints and action was taken to as a result to improve the quality of care.
-For example, a patient's relative had complained about having to wait more than an hour to see a GP.
-The practice investigated this incident and found that the concerned GP was dealing with several serious patients on that morning and was running late; the patient was not kept informed regarding the late running of the appointment.
-Following this incident the practice introduced a system in place to inform patients if the GPs were running more than 30 minutes late.
+For example, a patient had complained about a receptionist being rude on two occasions.
+The practice investigated this incident, apologised to the patient and discussed this incident on training days to improve customer service to patients.
+Following this incident the practice had arranged for customer service training for the reception staff.